hww/XiDebugMenu/README.md

 # Debug Menu

+A better version of this program, developed from scratch, can be found at [Iam1337/extDebug](https://github.com/Iam1337/extDebug) Consider using that, instead.

 It is easy to use, lightweight library initially forked from [wataru-ito/DebugMenu](https://github.com/wataru-ito/DebugMenu) but deeply modifyed.

 The library renders as text, in game menu.